minjae-dev/Bioinformatics/README.md

 # Bioinformatics
-study or information about Bioinformatics
+Study or information about Bioinformatics